OpenEvalProject/evals/manuscripts/elife-10396/v2/manuscript.md

 Since chromatin condensation is regulated by the kinase aurora B (Ipl1 in budding yeast), we last asked whether Ipl1 activity is required for the intensity decrease of TetR-mCherry at the TRP1 locus in mitotic cells.
 We arrested wild type yeast cells and cells containing the temperature sensitive ipl1-321 allele in G1 with alpha-factor, released them at the restrictive temperature of 35ºC and determined TetO/TetR-mCherry fluorescence intensity in the same G1 or following anaphase (Figure 1D).
 Whereas wild type cells showed no significant difference in G1 and anaphase TetO/TetR-mCherry fluorescence intensity, the ipl1-321 strain showed a significantly brighter dot when undergoing anaphase at the restrictive temperature.
 Compaction in G1 of ipl1-321 cells at the restrictive temperature was not affected, presumably due to the fact that this protein has no activity in G1, even in wild type cells (Buvelot et al., 2003).
 Thus, we conclude that the enhanced H2A-H4 interaction triggered by aurora B-dependent recruitment of the deacetylase Hst2 onto chromatin indeed affects the intensity of the TetR-mCherry signal on the chromosome.

-## Fluorophore concentration quenching causes fluctuations in brightness
+### Fluorophore concentration quenching causes fluctuations in brightness

 We next wanted to better understand the molecular processes and structural changes of chromatin that were underlying the fluorescence variation at the TetO array over the cell cycle.
 Assuming enhanced nucleosome-nucleosome interaction promotes chromatin compaction, three models may explain the observed decrease of fluorescence in mitosis.
 First, chromatin compaction might reduce access of DNA-binding proteins, such as TetR-mCherry, to their binding site on DNA and cause their removal, as postulated by the chromosome cleansing hypothesis.
-Second, chromatin compaction might increase the local packing of TetR-mCherry, leading to quenching of the fluorophore (
+Second, chromatin compaction might increase the local packing of TetR-mCherry, leading to quenching of the fluorophore (Lakowicz, 2013); these two first models are depicted in Figure 2A.
+Third, the changed local environment of mitotic chromatin might reduce the intrinsic fluorescence of mCherry and GFP.

 ![Figure 2.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig2-v2.jpg)

 **Figure 2.:** (A) Two models to explain anaphase-specific decrease in fluorescence brightness (cleansing and quenching, see text for explanations).
 Shown are the consequences of each model in G1 and anaphase, in the case of cells carrying TRP1:TetOs and either expressing only TetR-mCherry or TetR-mCherry and TetR-GFP.
 (B) G1 and anaphase TetO/TetR-mCherry intensities in cells carrying TetO and expressing only TetR-mCherry (left) or TetR-mCherry and TetR-GFP (right).
 Data are means and standard deviations, unpaired Student’s t tests were performed to test significance, **** p<0.0001 and n.s. not significant.
 (C) FRET values for indicated strains.
 Plotted are mean values and standard deviation.
-Unpaired Student’s t tests were performed to test significance, ** p<0.01 and n.s. not significant.DOI: http://dx.doi.org/10.7554/eLife.10396.004
+Unpaired Student’s t tests were performed to test significance, ** p<0.01 and n.s. not significant.

 In order to better distinguish between these models, we rationalized that coexpressing TetR-GFP with TetR-mCherry would not protect mCherry from a cleansing effect (model 1) or a change in local environment (model 3), but should strongly reduce any quenching, due to intercalation of a second fluorophore with a different excitation spectrum.
 Furthermore, in this context, quenching might be replaced by Förster Resonance Energy Transfer (FRET) between the TetR-GFP and TetR-mCherry molecules.
 Remarkably, unlike the cells expressing only TetR-mCherry, cells expressing both versions of TetR failed to show significant variation of the fluorescence signal for either mCherry or GFP at the TetO array between anaphase and G1 (Figure 2B).
 Thus, cleansing and a general change in the local environment of the fluorophores are unlikely to explain the fluorescence drop observed at the TetO array during anaphase in the cells expressing solely TetR-mCherry.
 Supporting the idea that the intensity drop was due to a quenching effect, FRET was indeed observed upon exciting in the GFP and recording emission in the red channel in cells expressing both TetR-mCherry and TetR-GFP, but not in cells expressing TetR-mCherry alone (Figure 2C).
 Moreover, FRET was significantly increased during anaphase compared with G1-phase (Figure 2B,C), indicating that the fluorophores are indeed brought in closer proximity during anaphase compared with interphase.
 We conclude that increased H2A/H4 interaction results in a tighter packing of fluorophores and their quenching, establishing that H2A/H4 interaction leads to compaction of mitotic chromatin in vivo.
 Furthermore, cell cycle dependent changes of TetR-mCherry or TetR-GFP signals on TetO arrays is a reliable measure of short-range compaction of the underlying chromatin.

-## Chromatin compaction precedes the axial shortening of chromosomes
+### Chromatin compaction precedes the axial shortening of chromosomes

 Next, we investigated the dynamics of chromatin compaction during the cell cycle.
-To this end, we visualized both the TetO/TetR-mCherry (at
+To this end, we visualized both the TetO/TetR-mCherry (at TRP1) and LacO/LacI-GFP (at LYS4) loci simultaneously.This presence of two labeled loci on the same chromosome allowed measuring the physical distanceseparating them and hence the long-range contraction of the chromosome arm along its longitudinal axis during anaphase.
+Using this strain, we first recorded time-lapse movies (Figure 3A) in which we measured the intensity of the LacI-GFP fluorescence at the LYS4 locus in cells progressing through mitosis (Figure 3B).
+Upon averaging the signal of at least 15 (t = -18 minutes) to maximum 31 (t = 0 minutes) such traces, we observed that the intensity of the signal was indeed lowest during the first 12 minutes of anaphase, while starting to increase as soon as the cells started to exit mitosis (Figure 3B, blue line indicates the formation of the first bud in the population).
+We also noticed that fluorescence intensity at the LacO locus was highly variable throughout every single movie, leading to high standard deviations.
+This variation was lowest during anaphase and started to increase as soon as chromatin was decondensing, consistent with the idea that chromatin is more constrained when it is most compacted and fluorophore quenching is highest.
+The source of this fluorescence variation is not known, but might reflect breathing movements of the underlying chromatin or complex photochemistry effects.
+In either case, this intrinsic cell-to-cell variability precludes drawing conclusions at the single cell level and emphasizes the fact that the quenching assay introduced here is statistical in nature.

 ![Figure 3.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig3-v2.jpg)

 **Figure 3.:** (A) Example of a cell going from metaphase to the next G1 phase with TRP1 and LYS4 loci marked with TetR-mCherry and LacI-GFP, respectively.
 (B) Background normalized, mean GFP-intensity values of mitotic cells, aligned at mid-anaphase (red dashed line: GFP dot split).
 Blue line indicates formation of the first bud.
 Standard deviations are shown.
 (C) Upper panel: normalized (to G1) intensity of TetR-mCherry and LacI-GFP foci in mother cells in the indicated cell cycle stages.
 Lower panel: mother TRP1:TetO - LYS4:LacO distances in indicated cell cycle stages.
 Shown are mean and standard deviation for n>30 cells.
 (D) Nuclear diameter of G1 and late anaphase cells in wild type and hst2∆ cells containing Nup170-GFP.
 Box shows median value, whiskers all data points n>50 cells.
-Scale bars are 2 µm.DOI: http://dx.doi.org/10.7554/eLife.10396.005
+Scale bars are 2 µm.

 Next, we wanted to determine whether the dynamics of chromatin compaction could be related to the contraction of the chromosome arm measured using the TRP1-LYS4 distance, as described previously by us and others (Neurohr et al., 2011; Petrova et al., 2013; Guacci et al., 1994; Vas et al., 2007).
 To avoid variations due to photobleaching, we used snapshot images of cells at precise and representative time points in mitosis (Figure 3C): metaphase (large buds but neither the TRP1 nor the LYS4 loci were separated), early anaphase (sister TRP1 loci – in red – are separated, but the two LYS4 loci are not), mid-anaphase (both loci have undergone separation but the LYS4 locus still lags behind), late anaphase (all loci are separated and moved to the opposite poles of the cell) and G1 (unbudded cell).
 For each of these stages (>25 cells each), we measured both the intensity of the fluorescence on the two arrays and the distance between them.
 In this study, we focused specifically on the loci segregated to the mother cell, as we showed before that mother and bud are not directly comparable (Neurohr et al., 2011).